Sleep Goals for a Post Lockdown World

 From sleep-tracking to chronotype-planning, morning habits to bedtime routines, there are plenty of ways to improve your sleep.
 And it’s needed, with a worldwide trend for poor quality sleep, now might be the time to focus on improving yours.
-Here are our tip-top sleep goals for 2022 and beyond:
+Here are our tip-top sleep goals:

-While the idea of data analysis may not sound like the kind of thing you want to take on in 2022, there are plenty of reasons why you should.
+While the idea of data analysis may not sound like the kind of thing you want to take on, there are plenty of reasons why you should.
 To really understand our sleep needs (and change our habits to suit) we need as much information as possible on the kind of sleep we get each night.
 The more we know, the more we can adapt and improve.

 The good news is you don’t need any expensive technology to get started.
 This post from Purple.com identifies the top 5 sleep tracker apps which use no more technology than the phone you’re reading this post on!
 Search for the below on your phone’s apps store to get started.